MiddleRaster/MiddleRaster.github.io/honfd/HeaderOnlyNoForwardDeclarations.md

 #### Objections / FAQs

-We're down to the "Frequently Asked Questions" part of our show, also known as "objections"
+We're down to the "Frequently Asked Questions" part of our show, also known as "objections".

 Q. You've just reinvented Java (or C#).